ACTUARIAL SCIENCE ADVISORY BOARD

 BYU – BA in Economics

-He chairs the Insurance Regulation Committee of the International Actuarial Association, is a past President of the American Academy of Actuaries, and a current Board member for the Society of Actuaries and the Actuarial Foundation.
+He is a past President of the American Academy of Actuaries and a current Board member of the

 Allie Tomlinson, FSA, MAAA